geogaffer/guessing/README.md

-#The Guessing Game Assignment
+# The Guessing Game Assignment

+make was run:
-make was run Sun 13 Aug 2017 21:35:25 PDT
+Mon 14 Aug 2017 00:10:38 PDT

-Lines in guessinggame.sh:       38
+Lines in guessinggame.sh:
+      38